jayce/base-drafts/draft-ietf-quic-tls.md

 updates.

-# Security of Initial Messages
+# Security of Initial Messages - Initial 消息的安全

 Initial packets are not protected with a secret key, so they are subject to potential tampering by an attacker.
 QUIC provides protection against attackers